08Aristodemus24/project-alexander/readme.md

 }
 ```
 4. use some kind of min minmax, or clamp to change grid-column-end of email, message, and button without having to use media queries
+5. build functionality of form component with svelte by having form send the message to my email
+6. design css of form with invalid input

 **Problems and solutions:**
 1. <s>current problem is that button takes 50% of the grid area it was assigned to, it also has `padding` set to `.5em 5em` and `font-size` set to `clamp(0.5rem, .75vw, .75rem)`.
 Solution could be to again think about the font-size on certain screens like 320 x 1600, 640 x 1600, and 1600 x 320, and what max size does it take when it gets to a certain viewport width and what min size does ti take when it gets to a certain viewport width again</s>